giteshdkolte/salesforce-postgres-sync/README.md

   ```
 - Only drop `{target_table_name}` if you *intend* for its schema to change or be rebuilt. **Do not drop it accidentally** — there's no automatic backup.
 - Clearing `dlt` metadata and pending packages does not affect other tables **unless** they use `append` mode.
 Since this project's pipelines are configured for `replace` mode, this cleanup is isolated and safe.

+## Advantages

+1. **No manual DDL required** — Target tables are created automatically based on the source data structure, eliminating the need to manually define schemas in Postgres.

+2. **Built on `dlt` (Data Load Tool)** — Leverages a Python library purpose-built for reliable, production-grade data loading.

+3. **Memory-efficient streaming** — Data is yielded and processed in batches in disk rather than being held entirely in memory, preventing Out of Memory (OOM) errors even at large scale.

+4. **Declarative, type-safe raw layer** — All fields in the Salesforce → Postgres raw layer are loaded as `VARCHAR`, removing the need to explicitly define target data types during staging.
+Since `simple_salesforce` implicitly handles type conversion on write-back, the raw `VARCHAR` fields are automatically cast to the correct Salesforce field types at load time.
+This lets the pipeline focus purely on data migration and transformation logic, rather than type management.